 Hearts and Hands of the Garden: The Arts of the QBG Craft Group

 Hands and Hearts of the Garden showcases pressed flower works by Pauline Schwartz and the QBG Craft Group along with a range of hand-made creations of lace, quilting, and needlework by Lynn McMahon.
+On display May 17 through September 18, 2011.

 Upon viewing the exquisite creations presented here, many visitors may feel a sense of nostalgia, remembering days gone by.
 Pressed flower art, for example, is commonly associated with Victorian England.
 But its English roots go back further to the Elizabethan era.
 Earlier still, the Japanese created Oshibana, the art and craft of pressing flowers to retain the benefits and beauty of the living plant.
 Over the centuries, enthusiasm for this medium spread from Japan to England, through Europe, and on to the United States.
 And though true lace making was not seen much before the 15th century, rare examples dating back centuries before that exist.
 As these crafts made their way through time and from country to country, they retained their essential power to transfix the crafter and to captivate the viewer, beckoning us to pause and enjoy the beauty of the moment.